LifeSciencesHQ/ClinicalTrialsIQ-Rest-API/SECURITY.md

-## Security
+# Security

-If you discover a security issue in this repo, please open an issue.
+## Reporting a Vulnerability

-Thanks for helping make the LifeSciencesIQ projects safe for everyone.
+If you discover a potential security issue in this project we ask that you notify LifeSciencesIQ directly via email to security@LifeSciencesIQ.com.
+Please do **not** create a public GitHub issue.